Foreign relations of India: Africa

 As littoral states of the Indian Ocean, trade links and commercial ties between India and Kenya go back several centuries.
 Kenya has a large minority of Indians and Persons of Indian Origin living there who are descendants of labourers who were brought in by the British to construct the Uganda Railway and Gujarati merchants.

 India and Kenya have growing trade and commercial ties.
 Bilateral trade amounted to $2.4 billion in 2010–2011 but with Kenyan imports from India accounting for $2.3 billion, the balance of trade was heavily in India's favour.
-India is Kenya's sixth largest trading partner and the largest exporter to Kenya.
-Indian exports to Kenya include pharmaceuticals, steel, machinery and automobiles while Kenyan exports to India are largely primary commodities such as soda ash, vegetables and tea.
+India is Kenya's sixth-largest trading partner and the largest exporter to Kenya.
+Indian exports to Kenya include pharmaceuticals, steel, machinery and automobiles while Kenyan exports to India are primary commodities such as soda ash, vegetables and tea.
 Indian companies have a significant presence in Kenya with Indian corporates like the Tata Group, Essar Group, Reliance Industries and Bharti Airtel operating there.